HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 to end up with a DashboardsController.
 We also know that each page we test is going to need its own SitePrism class so it seems to make sense to follow the controller convention and create "dashboards" page classes.
-Inside our controllers, we are going to be using the names "index", "new", and "edit" so I figure those make for good class names.
+Inside our controllers, we are going to be using action titles such as "index", "show", "new", and "edit" so I figure those make for good class names.

 Given all this, the test file looks like this:
 ```ruby